 Appraisal Came Back Low

 One of the biggest reasons a seller may have for wanting out of the sale is the appraisal coming back too low.
 In a seller’s market, when house prices are climbing and potential buyers are outbidding other potential buyers, it’s easy to see that number climb and think it’s going to be smooth sailing.
-Seller’s often forget, however, that the amount the buyer offers is not a reflection of what the bank will actually approve.
+Sellers often forget that the amount the buyer offers is not a reflection of what the bank will actually approve.
 The bank is not going to loan more money than the home is worth.
 When all is said and done and the appraisal comes back for less than the offer price, the seller doesn’t have many options.

 - How To Price Your Home To Sell Quickly (For Top Dollar)